+- 26. Article 25 of the Code has been amended to reduce the deadline for submitting campaign accounts to the oversight-audit service from 30 to 15 days.
+10 This change should only proceed if the reduced deadline can be complied with effectively.
+There is obviously value in achieving these accounting procedures promptly, but this should not be done at the expense of accuracy and completeness. - 27.
+Article 120 has been amended to increase the size of a community council in a community with a population of up to 3,000 from five members to seven members.
+The fourth paragraph of Article 134 should similarly be amended to provide for allocation of mandates to the top seven candidates instead of the top five candidates. - 28.
 The first sentence in Article 56(5) of the existing Code provides that voters are not entitled to announce who they will vote for (or against).
 The second prohibits people from asking voters who they will vote for.
 The latter provision may be justifiable in circumstances where voters feel intimidated by being asked such questions.
 It is more difficult to justify the former provision, which obviously impinges on the voter's right to free expression.
 It is therefore surprising that, under the amendments, this provision has now been modified and in part extended, rather than removed: within the polling station or its vicinity, voters must not announce who they have or will vote for.
 Such a rule imposes a disproportionate restriction on a voter's freedom of expression and is unjustifiable.
-By no means does such a restriction necessarily flow from a prohibition on conducting opinion/exit polls on polling day, which is a common feature in many election laws.

-The text in Article 36(a) and 39(d) of the draft amendments appears to be incomplete and/or incorrect.
-Nor is it clear what Article 53(d) means.
-It is not known how or whether this text was clarified when the amendments were approved on 7 May.
+By no means does such a restriction necessarily flow from a prohibition on conducting opinion/exit polls on polling day, which is a common feature in many election laws. - 29.
+The text in Article 36(a) and 39(d) of the May draft amendments appears to be incomplete and/or incorrect.
+Nor is it clear what Article 53(d) of the May draft amendments means.
+It is not known how or whether this text was clarified when the amendments were approved. - 30.
 Many previously identified concerns have not been addressed in these amendments, including the introduction of rules governing the conduct of referenda in the Code.
-Other recommendations which have not been acted upon include the following:

-- The registration of a candidate or list should not be revoked except for serious breaches of the Code according to well-defined criteria; - The procedures and criteria for verifying signatures in support of candidates should be set out in the Code; - Chapter 31 of the Code, which deals with liability for violations of the Code, would benefit from further review.
-A number of the violations identified appear to be far too loosely defined (such as "hindering the free expression of the voter's will" and "hindering the election functions"), and as such can be subject to abuse or arbitrary interpretation; and - The procedures in the Code on dealing with complaints and appeals are not clearly defined and are very complicated.
-It is recommended that Article 40.1 of the current Code be rewritten as a general statement dealing with complaints and appeals and that all provisions relating to complaints and appeals be gathered together in one chapter of the Code.
+Other recommendations which have not been acted upon include the following: - Registration.
+The registration of a candidate or list should not be revoked except for serious breaches of the Code according to well-defined criteria; - Signature verification.
+The procedures and criteria for verifying signatures in support of candidates should be set out in the Code; - Violations.
+Chapter 31 of the Code, which deals with liability for violations of the Code, would benefit from further review.
+A number of the violations identified appear to be far too loosely defined (such as "hindering the free expression of the voter's will" and